 Remember and remind Search Committee members that State and Federal laws prohibit discrimination on the basis of race, color, religion, creed, age, gender, sexual orientation, gender identity, genetic information, disability, veteran status, marital status, and national origin.
 Avoid any questions or discussion concerning these subjects.
 Even if candidates make comments related to one of these areas, do not pursue it.
 Reference the table of legally acceptable questions following this section.

-Ask candidates the same questions to ensure consistency.
+Ask candidates the same set of questions to ensure consistency.

 Ask questions about candidates’ education, training, work history, and job-related skills.